IcicleF/rrppcc/README.md

 # rrppcc

-> An unsound userspace high-performance RPC library in Rust.
+> An unsound RDMA RPC library in Rust.